MarwenTayari/S-B-STORE/README.md

 # S-B-STORE

-Project Title : Raccount network
+Project Title : S-B-STORE

-An E-commerce site in which the user can sell and buy all types of items.
+An E-commerce web page in which the user can sell and buy all types of items.

 View / heroku : https://polar-everglades-90055.herokuapp.com/